-Its XhareMeds medicine sharing program further makes expensive medicines, that are out of reach for most Filipinos, more accessible by utilizing their revenue to procure medicine for patients with financial challenges.
+Its XhareMeds medicine sharing program further makes expensive medicines more accessible by using the company’s revenue to procure medicine for patients with financial challenges.

-The company was recognized as one of QBO Innovation Hub’s top 100 startups in 2021 and participated in IdeaSpace’s 4-month startup accelerator program in the same year.
+QBO Innovation Hub recognized Xalmeds as one of the top 100 Philippines startups in 2021.
+The company also participated in IdeaSpace’s prestigious 4-month startup accelerator program in the same year.

-BackScoop is a free newsletter that covers South East Asian startups and tech.
+BackScoop is breaking the mold by offering a free newsletter that covers Southeast Asian startups and tech.